omni-us/jsonargparse/DOCUMENTATION.rst

 It is possible to have multiple levels of subcommands.
 With multiple levels there is one basic requirement: the subcommands must be added in the order of the levels.
-This is, first call :func:`add_subcommands` and :func:`add_subcommand` for the first level.
+This is, first call :meth:`add_subcommands
+<.ArgumentParser.add_subcommands>` and :func:`add_subcommand` for the first
+level.
 Only after do the same for the second level, and so on.

 .. _json-schemas: